samousavih/samousavih.github.io/_posts/2023-10-22-partial-applications-in-python.md

 ---

 # Abstract
 Python community applies partial application across many popular code repositories.
-Among them are Panda, Conda, pip.
+Among them are Panda, Conda and pip.
 Partial application has been utilised to shape exciting and ingenious designs.
-Python is not a functional first language and uses partial application differently to what is common in functional first languages, e.g. Haskel or F#.
+Python is not a functional first language and usage of partial application is different to what is common in functional first languages, e.g. Haskel or F#.

 # What is Partial Application?
 Partial application or partial function application is a powerful technique in [functional programming](https://en.wikipedia.org/wiki/Functional_programming).
 Using partial application we can fix some or all of arguments of a function with any values and as result we get another function with less or no arguments.